monkeysm8/OSCP_HELP/README.md

 -   Powershell Priv Escalation Tools https://github.com/PowerShellMafia/PowerSploit/tree/master/Privesc

+-   Runas.exe is a handy windows tool that allows you to run a program as another user so long as you know thier password:

+         C:\>C:\Windows\System32\runas.exe /env /noprofile /user:Test "calc.exe"
+         Enter the password for Test:
+         Attempting to start calc.exe as user "COMPUTERNAME\Test" ...

 -   Windows Service Configuration Viewer - Check for misconfigurations in services that can lead to privilege escalation.
 You can replace the executable with your own and have windows execute whatever code